aussielunix/magento-vagrant/README.md

-# mustached-batman
+# magento Product Development Environment

-Collection of tools for building out a testable product development workflow.
+Collection of tools for building out a testable magento product.

 ## Workflow